Topological classification of Higher-order topological phases with nested band inversion surfaces: Properties of the invariants

 \section{Properties of the $Z_2$ invariants}

-In Sec~\ref{Sec5} of the main text, we have discussed the HOTP with $Z_2$ topological invariant, where the interpolation of Eq.~(\ref{interpo}) have been introduced to define the topological properties of $H_2$ in Eq.~\eqref{2dDsecZ2}.
+In Sec.~\ref{Sec5} of the main text, we have discussed the HOTP with a $Z_2$ topological invariant, where the interpolation of Eq.~(\ref{interpo}) has been introduced to define the topological properties of $H_2$ in Eq.~\eqref{2dDsecZ2}.
 To reveal the $Z_2$ properties of topological invariants ${v}_2$, we provide another interpolation: